A direct controlled-phase gate between microwave photons

 \subsection{System coherences}

-Each transmon and their readout resonator are addressed through the same coupling port, whose location has been optimized in Ansys HFSS to suppress the radiative decay of the transmons into the measurement lines, achieving an intrinsic Purcell filter~\cite{sunada2022fast} that preserves their coherences.
-Avoiding on-chip Purcell filters helps in decreasing the length of the chips, making them less susceptible to vibrations and allowing a more compact device.
-Their coherence times are shown in Table~\ref{tab:System Coherences A and B}.
-The coupler coherence times depend strongly on the applied flux bias, with T1 times ranging from $50\,\mu$s at the lowest-measured frequencies to $10\,\mu$s at its sweet spot, where the coupler hybridizes more strongly with its readout resonator.
-On the other hand, the dephasing times range from up to $20\,\mu$s at the flux sweet spot to $1\,\mu$s at the most sensitive spot.
-The coupler coherence times in the configuration used to obtain the final date for Figures 3 and 4 in the main text are shown in Table~\ref{tab:System Coherences A and B}.
-Although the coupler is operated near its most flux-sensitive point during the protocol, its intrinsic decoherence does not play a significant role, as the Raman-assisted interaction is mediated through virtual processes that avoid population of its excited states.
+Each transmon and its readout resonator are addressed through a shared coupling port, whose position is optimized in Ansys HFSS to suppress radiative decay of the transmons into the measurement lines, thereby achieving intrinsic Purcell filtering~\cite{sunada2022fast}.
+This approach preserves transmon coherence without the need for on-chip Purcell filters, reducing chip size, mitigating susceptibility to vibrations, and enabling a more compact device.
+The coherence times of both side transmons and the SQUID coupler are shown in Table~\ref{tab:System Coherences A and B}.
+The coupler coherence times depend strongly on the it frequency configuration, with $T_1$ times ranging from $50\,\mu$s at the lowest-measured frequency to $10\,\mu$s at its upper sweet spot, where the coupler hybridizes more strongly with its readout resonator.
+On the other hand, the dephasing times range from up to $20\,\mu$s at the flux sweet spot to $1\,\mu$s at the most sensitive location.
+The coupler coherence times in the configuration used to obtain the final data for Figures 3 and 4 in the main text are shown in Table~\ref{tab:System Coherences A and B}.
+Importantly, although the coupler is operated near its most flux-sensitive point, its intrinsic decoherence does not significantly affect the quality of the gate, since the Raman-assisted interaction is mediated through virtual processes that avoid populating its excited states.